Vegan Sources of Omega 3 (A List from A-Z)

-We know that we absolutely need to eat omega 3 fats, so how much we you actually need?
-Adult men require 1.6 g/day of ALA, while women require slightly less at 1.1 g/day.
-Technically, only ALA is considered an essential nutrient as ALA can be converted into EPA and DHA.
+We know that we absolutely need to eat omega 3 fats, so how much do we actually need?
+The official recommendation is that adult men require 1.6 g/day of ALA, while women require slightly less at 1.1 g/day.
+Technically, only plant-based ALA is considered an essential nutrient as ALA can be converted into EPA and DHA.
 However, as I mentioned, this conversion sometimes isn’t the most efficient.

-It’s worth noting that pregnant women require more ALA at 1.4 g/day.
-What’s more, the American Pregnancy Association recommends that pregnant women consume a supplement containing at least 300 mg of DHA.
+It’s worth noting that pregnant people require more ALA at 1.4 g/day.
+What’s more, the American Pregnancy Association recommends that pregnant people consume a supplement containing at least 300 mg of DHA.
 While most pregnant women know about their prenatal vitamin requirements, not everyone is aware that they need omega 3 fatty acids!

 Some research shows that men convert only 8% of ALA to EPA and 0-4% to DHA, while women may be able to convert 21% of ALA to EPA and 9% to DHA.
 This difference between men and women, is thought to be due to the effects of estrogen on the body.

 Is there any way to boost your conversion rate?
 Well, consuming more omega 6 FA may hinder the conversion of ALA to EPA and DHA.
 Omega 6 FA compete with ALA, as they use the same pathway in metabolism.
 So, more omega-6 may mean less conversion of ALA to EPA and DHA.
 On the other hand, consuming more omega-3 FA may increase the production of EPA and DHA.
 Which means you definitely want to get more plant-based omega 3 sources on your plate!
 In fact, it’s thought that as long as you consume enough ALA, the amount of omega 6 in your diet matters less.

 What are the symptoms of omega 3 deficiency?